 So, what did that look like for India Inc’s vast CSR sector and the 1.2 million non-profit organisations across India?

 The Priority of COVID-19 Remained…

 With the advent of 2021, many hoped to see the back of COVID-19 and move forward to focus on other priorities; however, with the onset of the second wave, that was not to be the case.
-CSR arms and non-profits continued in their efforts to support the government and respond – quickly mobilising to address stark gaps in the health sector that was overwhelmed by the demand, and later shifting focus on the vaccination of people in the hope to stop the pandemic in its tracks.
+CSR arms and non-profits continued in their efforts to support the government and respond – quickly mobilising to address stark gaps in the health sector that were overwhelmed by the demand, and later shifting focus on the vaccination of people in the hope to stop the pandemic in its tracks.

 Those organisations that excelled were able to harness people on the ground and mobilise them into action to roll out programmes.
 Young people, idle due to the closure of education and skilling institutions; women, who show resourcefulness and resilience in the face of crisis; and those recently out of work, were harnessed to play a pivotal role in filling the human resource gap on the ground in grassroots communities.

 CSR bodies and NGOs experienced increased pressure in 2021 as they not only had to make sure they responded to the needs generated by COVID-19, but they also could not drop the ball on other important work like water and health, which is equally urgent.
 These priorities could not be put on the back burner whilst organisations focused on addressing COVID-19 as they too present a matter of life or death.

 Of course, this meant increased workloads for CSR professionals and the 19.2 million non-profit staff who work across the country – both hamstrung by the limits of time and often, money, to expand workforces to deal with this increase in workload.

 Expanding Programmes to Reach the ‘New Poor’